Russian Tortoises can be found all over Russia, the Middle East, and Western Asia. They love to dig, climb and eat leafy greens.

-If you are ready for this commitment, read our care-guide to learn how to properly set up your Russian Tortoise’s enclosure, what to feed them, and what behaviors you should expect…
+If you are ready for this commitment to one of the most popular pet reptiles, read our care guide to learn how to properly set up your Russian Tortoise’s enclosure, what to feed them, and what behaviors you should expect…

 Russian Tortoise Overview

-The Russian Tortoise is one of the most popular species in the United States.
+Russian Tortoises are one of the most popular species in the United States.

 However, they are relatively new to the pet industry and were first discovered in 1966 by Khozatsky and Mlynarski.

 They are found in the desert and grasslands of Russia, the Middle East and Asia.
 These harsh climates make them very hardy as they thrive in some of the toughest climates on the planet.